rongtianjie/dcraw_py/README.md

 ## Introduction

- A self modified raw image decode work flow based on rawpy
+ A self modified raw image decoder using rawpy to unpack the raw file.

- For now, the script is designed for FujiFilm GFX100S
+ For now, the script support FujiFilm GFX100S

 ## Usage